-Frankie is a sweeping story about love, bravery and what it means to live a significant life.
+Ireland, New York, London: Frankie is the sweeping, new novel from bestselling writer Graham Norton - a story about love, bravery and what it means to live a significant life.

-Always on the periphery, young Frankie Howe was never quite sure enough of herself to take centre stage.
+Always on the periphery, looking on, young Frankie Howe was never quite sure enough of herself to take centre stage - after all, life had already judged her harshly.
 Now old, Frankie finds it easier to forget the life that came before.

-Then Damian, a young Irish carer, arrives at her London flat.
+Then Damian, a young Irish carer, arrives at her London flat, there to keep an eye on her as she recovers from a fall.
 A memory is sparked, and the past crackles into life as Damian listens to the story Frankie has kept stored away all these years.

-Travelling from post-war Ireland to 1960s New York, Frankie shares a world where, for a while, life blazes with an intensity that can't last.
+Travelling from post-war Ireland to 1960s New York - a city full of art, larger than life characters and turmoil - Frankie shares a world in which friendship and chance encounters collide.
+A place where, for a while, life blazes with an intensity that can't last but will perhaps live on in other ways and in other people.
 But as Frankie's past slowly emerges, her spirit and endurance are revealed as undeniable . . . and unforgettable.